Bouncyyahomie/MultiThreadDownloader/README.md

 ```
 java -jar FlashGet.jar
 ```
-For Java 11 you nedd to specify the module path for JavaFx.
+For Java 11 you need to specify the module path for JavaFx.

 Use this command:
 ```